Dr. Reem El Mutwalli on Empowering Cross-Cultural Dialogue Through Fashion

 With the support of the UAE's visionary leadership, women are in key leadership roles throughout the country.
 From the past to present, the Emirati women have participated in building the nation.

-Women to continue to grow and excel in leadership throughout the sectors of their choosing, making the country a beacon throughout the region.
+Women will continue to grow and excel in leadership throughout the sectors of their choosing, making the country a beacon throughout the region.
 The women of the UAE are beautiful, strong, and resilient and know what they want for their careers and family contrary to common misconceptions in Western media.
 There is much audiences can learn from the discussion.

 We are sure viewers will enjoy Dr. Mutwalli's unique perspective from her years growing up in the UAE and over 30 years she has spent in the field of art and cultural heritage.